-MULTIMODE (DFG) In this project we develop novel modeling and simulation methods for discrete-space biological models that exhibit multimodal behaviour.
+MULTIMODE (DFG) In this project we develop novel methods for the analysis of stochastic chemical reaction networks that exhibit multimodal behaviour.

 Geobound takes a transition class model and a polynomial Lyapunov function as input and